cfurley/second-space/README.md

-# Software-Engineering-Group-D
+# Software Engineering Group D
-This is the repository for Group-D in Software Engineering.
+This is the repository for our group project in Software Engineering.